-Whenever most people are confronted with the unpleasant goal of losing weight, a majority turn to biking, running as well as other types of cardio exercises.
+Whenever most people are confronted with the difficult goal of losing weight, a majority turn to biking, running as well as other types of cardio exercises.
 However it is probably more beneficial to start weight lifting.

 This occurs because your body continues to burn off calories long after you have stopped lifting those heavy weights since muscles need more calories for proper maintenance compared with fat.
 By working out five days each week or just two days per week, all you need to do is to stick to a schedule that is consistent and steadfast, and you will start to notice the astounding loss of weight in your body almost immediately.

 Weight training for weight loss for men requires hitting all of the muscle groups at various intervals.
 Here are the steps to follow:

 Warm up your body by doing light exercises.
 You may jog or walk around for ten minutes before attempting to lift any weight.

 Make sure you choose a day every week to work both your chest and back.
 You can work your chest with flat bench presses, decline bench presses, cable crossovers, and dumbbell flyes.
 You can tone or work your back with t-bar rows, dumbbell deadlifts, lat pulls downs, and bent over dumbbell rows.

 You should work your quads by doing both walking lunges and barbell squats every week.
 Fitness professionals also recommend performing crunches to work your abdominal muscles that same day.

 Tone your abs as well as delts once every week.
 Perform dumbbell shoulder presses, Arnold presses, and dumbbell lateral raises for your delts.
 You should also do hanging knee raises and crunches for your abs.

 Do one-arm preacher curls and bicep curls to tone up your biceps at least once every week.
 Also, work your triceps with tricep dips and pushups that same day you do the previous weight training exercises.